A Unified Analysis of Federated Learning with Arbitrary Client Participation: Additional Details and Results of Experiments

 \textbf{Model Architecture.} The CNN architectures used in our experiments are shown in Table~\ref{table:CNNArchitecture}, where we use Kaiming initialization \cite{he2015delving} for all the ReLU layers.
 All convolutional and dense layers, except for the last layer, use ReLU activation.

-\textbf{Collecting Results.} The plots in Figure \ref{fig:periodicAvailable} and all the figures showing additional results in the next section were obtained from simulations with $10$ different random seeds for FashionMNIST and $5$ different random seeds for CIFAR-10.
+\textbf{Collecting Results.} The plots in Figures \ref{fig:periodicAvailable}--\ref{fig:periodicAvailableDiffP} and all the figures showing additional results in the next section were obtained from simulations with $10$ different random seeds for FashionMNIST and $5$ different random seeds for CIFAR-10.
 For the best viewing experience, we further applied moving average over a window length of $3\%$ of the data points (on the $x$-axis) in the loss and accuracy results.
 In all the figures, the solid lines and the shaded areas show the average and standard deviation values, respectively, over the moving average window and all simulation runs for each configuration.

 \textbf{Computational Resources.} The workload of experiments was split between a desktop machine with RTX 3070 GPU and an internal GPU cluster.
 On RTX 3070, the FashionMNIST experiment with $300,000$ training rounds takes about a day to complete for a single simulation instance; the CIFAR-10 experiment with $600,000$ training rounds takes about three days to complete for a single simulation instance.
 The RTX 3070 has memory that can support simulation with $5$ different random seeds (i.e., $5$ different instances) at the same time.
 On the internal GPU cluster, the running times are slightly shorter since it has better-performing GPUs.
 We also note that the ``wait-*'' methods run faster than Algorithm~\ref{alg:main-alg} in simulation because a lot of rounds are skipped, but this does not mean that they can train models faster in practice, because we consider the number of training rounds as an indication of physical time elapse.
 For example, in the case of periodic availability, each subset of clients is available for $100$ rounds in a cycle.
 This means that $100$ rounds of training can take place during the physical time duration that these clients are available.
 Algorithm~\ref{alg:main-alg} chooses to actually train models during this time.
-The ``wait-*'' methods choose not to train in some of the rounds, but they still need to wait until the time has passed and the next subset of clients becomes available.
+The ``wait-*'' methods choose not to train in some of the rounds, but they still need to wait until the time has passed and the next subset of clients becomes available, where the time here is measured by the number of training rounds that includes those rounds that may be skipped by the ``wait-*'' methods.